reddyts09/CloudA1/README.md

 # Build With
 * Django,AWS: Web Framework used
 * HTML,CSS,JavaScript,Python: Web Development Applications used
-* wsgi, nginx: Servers used
+* uwsgi, nginx: Servers used
 * Github: repository for code

 # Acknowledgements